MarcoModder/AbilityHeads/README.md

 # AbilityHeads
-League of Legends abilities and spells are implemented in minecraft.
+Plugin that introduces League of Legends spells and abilities through some special items.
+Also those items can be purchased with money or levels through signs.